 Indeed, this example calculates the YTD total of the sales amount using a simple DAX function.
 The TOTALYTD DAX function needs a time dimension to work.
 To achieve this, flag one dimension as time.

 YTD Sales := TOTALYTD(SUM('ShopSales'[SalesAmount]),'Time'[DateKey])

-Also, to go further and get some more insights on DAX functions, check out the Microsoft Power BI website.
+This Power BI tutorial explains how to calculate the YTD value in Power BI using three different scenarios.
+To go further and get some more insights on DAX functions, check out the Microsoft Power BI website.
 This short article explains how to calculate the year-to-date number of sales for the selected fiscal year or calendar year.
 Check the previous article on how to calculate the last year value in DAX.

 That is all for this short tutorial on how to calculate the YTD value in Power BI using built-in DAX functions in a simple formula.
 This related article explains what DAX abbreviation means and how the language is used in Microsoft tools.

 4. FAQ on Year to date values in Power BI

 The YTD abbreviation stands for Year-To-Date and refers to a financial calculation based on time.
 It’s a metric used to track progress towards a goal or target over the course of a year.